Hike: a long walk especially for pleasure or exercise. (Merriam-Webster)

 Cradle Moon Lakeside Game Lodge

 This is one of the most scenic hikes in Johannesburg.
-The hiking trails take you around a beautiful lake and culminate in a "waterfall".
+The hiking trails take you around a beautiful lake and culminate in an Insta-worthy "waterfall".
 We did the 10km trail.
 It is mostly easy except for one very narrow pathway around the edge of a hill where one could easily slip and tumble down.
 Once you’re done hiking, you can relax in the gardens or on the artificial beach, or even go on a leisurely boat ride.
 You may encounter wildlife on the trail.
 We saw impalas, springboks and wildebeest.
 There are cycling trails here too.

 "I go to nature to be soothed and healed, and to have my senses put in order."
 John Burroughs